The harsh realities of war. Concentration camp victims during the Boer War.

 2017 Singer Lady Gaga lands a Las Vegas residency deal for $75 million – the most lucrative deal ever offered in ‘Sin City’.
 The deal sees the world’s biggest star earn $1m per show.

-2019 US Space Force founded, an armed forces branch dedicated to space warfare.
+2019 The US Space Force is founded, an armed forces branch dedicated to space warfare.

-2022 The ruling Taliban suspend university education for female students in Afghanistan, part of a wider crackdown on women’s rights in the country.
+2022 The ruling Taliban suspends university education for female students in Afghanistan as part of a wider crackdown on women’s rights in the country.

 DAILY NEWS